Micro2Macro: Origins of Climate Change Uncertainty Workshop

 The Micro2Macro workshop will develop the foundation of a new framework to confront and evaluate climate models using observations to improve our process-based understanding and strategically reduce climate projection uncertainty.
 The workshop is organized around four driving questions spread over 2.5 days of the meeting:

-Within these major topical questions, the Micro2Macro workshop solicits presentations related (but not limited to) to the following topics:
+Within these major topical questions, the Micro2Macro workshop solicits presentations related (but not limited) to topics described in detail on the "Sessions and Topics" page.

 Our framework will evaluate multiple microphysical to macrophysical couplings including, but not limited to, a) marine (especially biogenic) aerosol emission control of pre-industrial aerosol loading, and the potential to affect future climate; b) ice formation processes and their impacts on precipitation; c) the microphysical reasons marine cloud feedback dominates overall cloud feedback; d) the way microphysical processes impact the marine atmosphere and ocean to alter cloud regimes and evolution.